Posterior contraction of the population polytope in finite admixture models: Concentration properties of the prior support

-\begin{proof} First, we note a well-known fact of KL divergences: the divergence between marginal distributions (e.g., on $\SSn$) is bounded from above by the divergence between joint distributions (e.g., on $\veceta$ and $\SSn$ via Eq.~\eqref{Eqn-joint-eta-SSn}):
+\begin{pf} First, we note a well-known fact of KL divergences: the divergence between marginal distributions (e.g., on $\SS_{[n]}$) is bounded from above by the divergence between joint distributions (e.g., on $\veceta$ and $\SS_{[n]}$ via Equation \eqref{Eqn-joint-eta-SSn}):

-Due to the hierarchical specification, $p_{\veceta \times \SS|G} = p_{\veceta|G} \times p_{\SSn|\veceta}$ and $p_{\veceta \times \SS|G'} = p_{\veceta|G'} \times p_{\SSn|\veceta}$, so $K(\PGjoint, \PGOjoint) = K(\pGeta, \pGOeta)$.
-The assumption $\aff G = \aff G'$ and moreover $G\subset G'$ implies that $K(\pGeta, \pGOeta) < \infty$.
+Due to the hierarchical specification, $p_{\veceta\times\SS_{[n]}|G} = p_{\veceta|G} \times p_{\SS _{[n]}|\veceta}$ and $p_{\veceta\times\SS_{[n]}|G'} = p_{\veceta|G'} \times p_{\SS_{[n]} |\veceta}$, so $K(P_{\veceta\times\SS_{[n]}|G}, P_{\veceta\times\SS _{[n]}|G'}) = K(p_{\veceta|G}, p_{\veceta|G'})$.
+The assumption $\aff G = \aff G'$ and moreover $G\subset G'$ implies that $K(p_{\veceta|G}, p_{\veceta|G'}) < \infty$.
 In addition, $P_{\veceta|G}$ and $P_{\veceta|G'}$ are assumed to be uniform distributions on $G$ and $G'$, respectively, so